rachelywong/sort_your_life_out/sort_your_life_out.md

 ![merge_merge.png](attachment:4d830cdc-0856-4688-b851-fd7aa06b6d0c.png)

 Merge Sort is definitely faster when we have a longer list of items to sort!
-Merge Sort actually took fewer steps than if we had sorted each item individually (insertion sort) or if we had compared each pair of items repeatedly (Bubble Sort).
+Merge Sort actually took fewer steps than if we had sorted each item individually (Insertion Sort) or if we had compared each pair of items repeatedly (Bubble Sort).
 This is because when Merge Sort divides the original list into two and repeats, we can easily explore subsets of the list instead of exploring the long list all in one.
 Finally, merging the parts back together is simplified since the sublists are already sorted.

 We have now connected three common search algorithms computer scientists use to our daily lives.
-There are definitely many more sorting algorithms out there, that use different strategies to sort.
+There are definitely many more sorting algorithms out there that use different strategies to sort.
 More examples include Quick Sort (another common divide and conquer strategy), Heap Sort, and Bucket Sort.
 We might need a sorting strategy to sort these sorting algorithms...

 Anyways, you can now maximize your sorting efficiency!
+In the end, we sort things to minimize time.
 It's interesting to think about all the different scenarios we can find ourselves in when we might need to sort something quickly.
 Playing cards and needing to sort your hand, cleaning out your closet and having to categorize your clothes, or even organizing your Spotify playlist, the sorting scenarios are endless!

 Godspeed 🚀